cosmos/atlas/docs/architecture.md

 have access to.
 Publishing modules requires a valid manifest.
 See [here](./manifest.md) for more information.

+Publishers can publish a Cosmos SDK module only if they are an owner of the respective module and a contributor to the GitHub repository where the module resides in.

 ## Router

 All Atlas API routes are versioned via with a path prefix of `/api/<version>`.